The Small One: Plot

-In the Galilean countryside near the city of Nazareth, a young boy and his father own four donkeys.
+In the Galilean countryside near the city of Nazareth, Herodian kingdom, a young boy and his father own four donkeys.
 One donkey, Small One, is so old and weak, he cannot adequately do his job of carrying the wood collected by the boy's father.
 The boy loads Small One with the smallest sticks, and helps him to carry them.
 One evening, the boy's father says that he has to sell Small One because he cannot do enough work to cover the cost of his care.
-Devastated by the news, the boy volunteers to take the donkey to be sold so that he can try to find him a kind master.
+Devastated by the news, the boy volunteers to take the donkey to be sold so that he can try to find him a caring master.
 The father agrees and tells him that he has to sell him for one piece of silver.

 The next morning, the boy takes Small One to the market.
-At first they are tricked into visiting the local tanner by a guard at the city gates.
+At first they are tricked into visiting the local tanner by a Roman guard at the city gates.
 Terrified, they run out of the shop when they discover he only wants the donkey's hide.
 As they wander the streets looking for a buyer, they encounter several townspeople, shop owners, and merchants, none of whom want to buy.
 At last, the boy leads Small One onto the stage at a horse auction.
 The auctioneer has no interest in selling a "scrawny donkey", which causes the boy to insist that Small One is "good enough to be in a king's stable".
 This prompts the auctioneer and the crowd to laugh and poke fun.
 When the auctioneer attempts to sit on Small One, shoving the boy out of the way, Small One rouses the strength to buck and kick the auctioneer off him, sending him crashing into the stage and knocking it over.

 The boy and Small One run away, and sit at a street corner hopelessly weeping.
-At this moment, a kind man comes up to the boy and asks if Small One is for sale.
+At this moment, a compassionate man comes up to the boy and asks if Small One is for sale.
 He needs a gentle donkey to carry his wife to Bethlehem, insists he will take good care of him, and offers one piece of silver.
 The boy accepts, says goodbye to Small One, and watches as the couple and Small One leave on their journey as a bright star appears in the sky.